 Variables:

-• FL is the fracture or final length (in)
+- FL is the fracture or final length (any consistent length unit)

-To calculate the Percent Elongation, divide the difference between the final and initial length
+To calculate the Percent Elongation, subtract the initial length from the final length, divide by the initial length, and multiply by 100.

 How to Calculate Percent Elongation?